-Theorem 3.1 provides a comprehensive analysis of the equilibrium when hedgers are short-lived, and a partial analysis when they are long-lived.
-In the short-lived case, we show that a solution to the ODE (3.21) with $F(w_t) = 0$ and the boundary conditions on $q(w_t)$ and $A(w_t)$ exists.
+Theorem 1 provides a comprehensive analysis of the equilibrium when hedgers are short-lived, and a partial analysis when they are long-lived.
+In the short-lived case, we show that a solution to the ODE (26) with $F(w_t) = 0$ and the boundary conditions on $q(w_t)$ and $A(w_t)$ exists.
 We also characterize monotonicity properties of the solution and show that the limits at zero and infinity are uniquely determined.
-In the long-lived case, we have not been able to show existence and monotonicity properties.
-We show, however, that the limits at zero and infinity are the same as in the short-lived case.
+In the long-lived case, we have not been able to show existence and monotonicity properties, but we do show that the limits at zero and infinity are the same as in the short-lived case.

-Theorem 3.1 When hedgers are short-lived, a solution to the ODE (3.21) with $F(w_t) = 0$ and positive limits of $A(w_t)w_t$ at zero and $q(w_t)$ at infinity exists.
+THEOREM 1: When hedgers are short-lived, a solution to the ODE (26) with $F(w_t) = 0$ and positive limits of $A(w_t)w_t$ at zero and $q(w_t)$ at infinity exists.
 The solution has the following properties: